belle2/basf2/online_book/basf2/fei.rst

 .. admonition:: Hint
     :class: toggle xhint stacked

-    The function to prepend to the list of global tags is `conditions.prepend_globaltag`.
+    The function to prepend to the list of global tags is `conditions.prepend_globaltag <ConditionsConfiguration.prepend_globaltag>`.
     Now combine this with the last hint!

 .. admonition:: Solution